• Skip to main content

 If you don’t want your dessert to come out too dense, you can mix your applesauce with half a teaspoon of baking powder.

-3. Silken Tofu Substitute for Eggs
+Silken Tofu

-• Perfect for: Cakes, quick breads
+• Perfect for: Lighter baked goods like cakes and quick breads

 Vinegar and baking soda is best used for desserts like cakes that need to rise or get light and fluffy.
 Combined together, vinegar and baking soda produces a chemical reaction that can make baked goods light, airy, and is perfect for natural leavening.